Jail and Inmate Search in Iowa

 Creating Public Jail Records

-When local law enforcement arrests someone in Iowa, a jail record is created.
+When local law enforcement arrests someone in the state, a jail record is created.
 Basic information along with the charges against them is entered into an online system.
-As the person is granted bond or bail and then released or moved to another facility those jail records are updated.
+As the person is granted bond or bail and then released or moved to another facility those Iowa prison inmate search records are updated.
 They are continuously updated as the person progressed through the system.
 These records are a vital way to keep track of each inmate while in prison.
 They don’t stop upon release but are continued all the way through parole and beyond.

 Criminal Justice Quick Facts